noahc3/Homebrew-Guide/usingcfw/installnsps/installnsps-fluffy.rst

     * OSX users should install this with the command **'brew install python3'** if it is not already installed.

     * Linux users should install this with their distribution's package manager if it is not already installed.
-You will also need pip3 (python3-pip).
+You will also need pip3 (python3-pip), setuptools (python3-setuptools), and tk (python3-tk).

 * **For Windows Users Only:** The latest version of Zadig.
 Available from `zadig.akeo.ie <https://zadig.akeo.ie/>`__.